squirrelfactory/Squirrelplate/README.md

 #DOCUMENTATION

 Squirrelplate is a very simple starting point for building reponsive web documents and applications.
-Its work in progress so expect issues.
+It's very much work in progress so expect issues.

 ##HTML